ghislainv/deforestation-maps-Mada/manuscript/coverletter/coverletter3.md

 **The method is applied to Madagascar to produce long term estimation of forest cover change, and thus produces original data.**

-We thank Reviewer 2 for pointing out the quality and originality of our results and the replicability of our research.
+We thank Reviewer 2 for pointing out the quality and originality of our results and the reproducibility of our research.

 **Even though no proper accuracy assessment was done on the resulting maps, the subject is discussed in the paper and proxies are used to address the issue.
 It is an area of improvement acknowledged by the authors, that will need to be addressed for further updates of the map (with GFC 2015-2016 data for instance)**